weilicode/cosie-reproducibility/README.md

-# cosie-reproducibility
+# COSIE-Reproducibility

-Reproducibility repository for COSIE
+This repository contains the code to reproduce the analyses presented in the COSIE manuscript.

+Please contact Wei.Li@pennmedicine.upenn.edu with any questions.